 Columbia, South Carolina 29208

 The most rapid means of receiving refunds that are to be refunded to the student is via direct deposit.
 All direct deposits are set up online through the Self Service Carolina portal.
+Please use personal checking accounts only.
+Direct deposits cannot be set up with a savings account.

 - Log into Self Service Carolina.